New-Time-Development/OmeCord/README.md

 </p>

 # OmeCord
-Copyright (c) 2020 - 2021 by OmeCord to present.
+Copyright © 2020 - 2021 by OmeCord to present.
 All rights reserved

 ## Features
   - This Discordbot has the same features as Ome.tv!
 You can talk to other